gmofishsauce/yarc/doc/ISA.md

 The source1 field of the RCW selects one of 4 general registers to the first of the two ALU inputs.
 The source2 field selects either one of 4 general registers (0..3) or one of four small constant registers (2, 1, -2, or -1, encoded by the values 4..7) to the second ALU input.
-These values have special predefined meanings for the ROT (rotate) instruction.
+These values have special predefined meanings for the ROT (rotate) and SHF (shift) instructions.
 Finally, the 3-bit destination field selects either a write to one of the four general register (0..3) or a conditional write (4..7).
 Conditional writes are explained next.

-### Conditional branches
+### 9-Line: Conditional branches

 | Opcode | Mnemonic | Operands | Notes |
 | :----- | :------: | :------- | :---- |